GNS-Science/nzshm-model/docs/usage.md

 ```

 ## Warnings
-There are a number of warnings issued if optional dependences are not availalbe.
+There are a number of warnings issued if optional dependencies are not available and for deprecated methods.
 Warnings can be filtered following [the Python documentation guide](https://docs.python.org/3/library/warnings.html#the-warnings-filter)